Editorial

 Frequently Asked Questions

-Entry-level MEP engineers (0-2 years experience) typically earn $54,000-$72,000 in 2025.
+Entry-level MEP engineers with zero to two years of experience typically earn $54,000 to $72,000 in 2026.
 This range covers recent graduates handling drafting, BIM modeling under supervision, basic load calculations, and learning codes and standards.
 Geographic location significantly impacts starting salaries, with major metropolitan areas often offering 15-25% above the national average.

 How much does a PE license increase an MEP engineer's salary?